On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: Introduction

 where $\mc{X}\cap \Z^E$ is the set of feasible first-stage decisions (routes that are decided a priori), and $\mc{Q}(x)$ is the \emph{recourse function} representing the expected recourse cost incurred by taking those decisions.

-ILS approaches replace the constraints on the recourse cost variable $\rho$ in Formulation~\eqref{problem:vrpr1} with optimality cuts (or \emph{lower bounding functionals}) defined by an \emph{activation function}, which determines when the ILS cut is ``active'', and a corresponding lower bound on the recourse cost that applies whenever the cut is ``active''.
+Traditionally, ILS approaches~\citep{gendreau95, laporte2002, jabali2014, Salavati2019175, Salavati2019, salavati2019trsc, louveaux2018exact} replace the constraints on the recourse cost variable $\rho$ in Problem~\eqref{problem:vrpr1} with optimality cuts (or \emph{lower bounding functionals}) defined by an \emph{activation function}, which determines when the ILS cut is ``active'', and a corresponding \emph{recourse lower bound} that applies whenever the cut is ``active''.
 These inequalities are then used to lower bound the recourse function~$\mc{Q}(x)$ with linear expressions on~$x$.

-Additionally, recent ILS algorithms rely on a so-called {\em disaggregation} of the recourse cost into several smaller components~\citep{hoogendoorn2023improved,parada2024disaggregated, PARADA2025, cote2020vehicle, legault2025superadditivity}.
-For instance, instead of having a single recourse cost variable $\rho$, the \emph{disaggregated integer L-shaped (DL-shaped) method}~\citep{parada2024disaggregated, PARADA2025, legault2025superadditivity} uses~$\rho=\sum_v \theta_v$, where each~$\theta_v$-variable represents the part of the recourse cost paid at each customer.
-This enables the generation of ILS cuts based only on a subset of the $\theta_v$-variables, enabling better approximations of the recourse cost at a given vertex or set of vertices.

-However, these formulations are derived, as previously mentioned, under strong assumptions on the random variables and the set of feasible solutions~$\mc{X}\cap \Z^E$.
-In addition, each of these works depends on specific assumptions about the \emph{recourse policy}, which determine the behavior of the recourse function~$\mc{Q}$.
-Due to all these particular situations, applying the same results directly to different variants of the problem --- including ones where the demands are given by scenarios --- is not directly possible.
-One particular hurdle that needs to be overcome is to identify among the previous results in the literature which parts depend on which assumptions of the studied problem.

-In this article, we propose a way to formally address this gap.
-Specifically, our main contributions are: \begin{itemize} \item We introduce in Section~\ref{section:framework} a unifying framework under which all known ILS formulations for VRPSDs fall, with very few assumptions on the set of feasible first-stage solutions~$\mc{X}\cap \Z^E$, the recourse function~$\mc{Q}$, and the chosen disaggregation;